onflow/flow/flips/20220614-cadence-style-guide.md

 ## User Benefit

-Having unified rules when writting Cadence code will help Cadence learners understanding code and all kind of Cadence based projects not wasting time deciding how to present their code.
+Having unified standards when writting Cadence code will help Cadence learners understand code better.
+All kinds of Cadence-based projects will be able to avoid wasting time deciding how to present their code.

 ## Design Proposal